Azure/maximo/README.md

 > 💡 **TIP**:
 > Copy the `oc` and `kubectl` client to your `/usr/bin` directory to access the client from any directory.
 This will be required for some installing scripts.

+> 💡 **NOTE**: Azure File Shares (SMB) [does not support hard links](https://docs.microsoft.com/en-us/rest/api/storageservices/features-not-supported-by-the-azure-file-service) for most services.
+Azure Premium Files (NFS) is required and recommended as the backend storage for various services support MAS.

+> 🚧 **WARNING** Enabling `Secure Transfer Required` on the storage account will block access to NFS shares on Azure Premium Files.
+This must be disabled to prevent Pods from failing to start.

 Run the following commands to configure Azure Files within your cluster:

 ```bash